-30% of Gen Y finds it hard to make healthy lifestyle changes.
-Do you?
-Here’s how to make it easier.
+Are you one of 30% of Gen Y who find making healthy changes hard?
+Here’s how to make things easier.

 If you find it hard to make changes to improve your health, you’re definitely not alone.